iabdullah215/MySQL-CheatSheet/README.md

 | 2        | 2          | 235678654565666  | No address   |

-TO show DataFrom Both Database we use
+TO show Data From Both Table we use

 ```SQL
 SELECT